Guidelines and Procedures

 The mission of the Northern Michigan University Grants and Contracts Office is to provide support to NMU faculty, staff and students in applying for internal and external funds for research and other sponsored activities and managing awards, bringing integrity, clarity and ease to sponsored programs and grant administration processes at NMU.

 Internal funding for Northern Michigan University faculty, staff and students exists to enhance the academic experience and professional growth by providing financial support for new initial research projects, scholarly activities, papers for publication and creative works.
 More information about opportunities for faculty is available on the Faculty Internal Opportunities page.
 Additional information about opportunities for students can be found on the Student Internal Opportunities page.
-Contact Erica Goff at ext.
-2456 with questions.
+Contact Kristin Beck at ext.
+1893 with questions.

 The Grants and Contracts Office:

 - Facilitates and seeks opportunities for research and scholarly development and supports programmatic outreach and exposure to help meet the broader goals of the University;

 - Promotes integrity in the sponsored programs enterprise by assuring compliance with applicable regulations, requirements, and policies for sponsored funding.
 The office is responsible for protecting NMU’s interests by reviewing proposals to external funding agencies (sponsors), initiating and implementing pre-award policies and procedures, providing training and outreach, and serving as a liaison between sponsors and NMU.

 - Advocates for research and graduate education through the execution of policies that support successful proposal development and award administration.

 - The office coordinates with the NMU Controller’s Office to facilitate effective award setup and management of sponsored projects.

 Through these activities, the Grants & Contracts Office guides the university’s research and sponsored activity endeavors on a forward path to fostering effective scholarly research, program development, and student success.

 - Providing information about potential federal, state, and private sources of funding;